Mortified - malicious gossip

 IPL (Intense Pulsed Light): While this isn't strictly proven to be permanent yet, many people get very good results from IPL treatments.
 The catch is that the hair in question must be pigmented, so if you've got white hair you want to get rid of, this probably isn't the method for you.
 It's also not suitable for people with darker skin tones.

-While most opt to undergo electrolysis or IPL at a professional salon, you can also do it yourself using IPL technology for home use.
+While most opt to undergo electrolysis, IPL or laser hair removal at a professional salon, you can also do it yourself using IPL technology for home use.
 Be warned though... this option doesn't come cheap.

 "I always stick to waxing - it discourages hair growth and leaves a nice smooth finish."

 Waxing involves ripping the hair out at the root, so there's no chance of coarse stubble being left behind.
-As skin on the face is more delicate than elsewhere, it's best to book in with a professional and have them remove the offending hairs.
+As skin on the face is more delicate than elsewhere, it's best to book in with a professional and have them remove the offending hairs - you might be asked to leave the hair to grow for a short while, so keep that in mind.
 There may be a few blotches to put up with straight afterward, but the two to three weeks between waxing sessions should be worth it.
 Plus, the more you have it done, the finer your hair should become each time it grows back.